CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 ```

-Alternatively, you can use `seff` which shows GPU utilisation statistics for the
+Alternatively, you can use `seff` which shows GPU utilization statistics for the
 whole running time.

 ```bash
 seff <job_id>
 ```

-In this example we can see that maximum utilisation is 100%, but average is 92%.
+In this example we can see that maximum utilization is 100%, but average is 92%.

 ```
 GPU load